automl/auto-sklearn/CONTRIBUTING.md

     cd doc
     make linkcheck
     ```
-    *   To view the documentation itself,
+    *   To view the documentation itself, make sure it is built with the above commands and then open `doc/build/html/index.html` with your favourite browser:
+    ```bash
+    # Firefox
+    firefox ./doc/build/html/index.html

+    # Using your default browser
+    xdg-open ./doc/build/html/index.html
+    ```

 *   Once you've made all your changes and all the tests pass successfully, we need to make sure that the code fits a certain format and that the [typing](https://docs.python.org/3/library/typing.html) is correct.
     To do this, we use a tool call `pre-commit` which runs `flake8`, a code checker and `mypy`, a static type checker against the code.